hammerhead2k2/AlexaWP-Miners-Oberhausen/README.md

 ## Giving credit where it's due

 This project is built on top of [Amazon Alexa PHP](https://github.com/jakubsuchy/amazon-alexa-php) and the work of its authors as well as this [Drupal project](https://www.drupal.org/project/alexa).
 Authors of those projects include: Jakub Suchy, Emanuele Corradini, Mathias Hansen, Chris Hamper

+This project ist built on top of [AlexaWP](https://github.com/tomharrigan/AlexaWP) from Author Tom Harrigan

 ## Functionality and setup